-2006 Maboroshi Rebecca K Sonoma Coast Pinot Noir (\$28) Opens with freshly brewed green and black tea followed by hints of cooked milk curd, brown sugar and dried fruit; slate, cranberry and a hint of juniper berry brown sugar and dried fruit, state, cranoerry and a mint or jumper berry dominate the palate; exceptionally food-friendly and lovely overall.
+2006 Maboroshi Rebecca K Sonoma Coast Pinot Noir (\$28) Opens with freshly brewed green and black tea followed by hints of cooked milk curd, brown sugar and dried fruit; slate, cranberry and a hint of juniper berry dominate the palate; exceptionally food-friendly and lovely overall.
 Made primarily for the Japan market, but some is available in California.